 Swim spot 2 Day 4 Barton Mills, 12.5 degrees, sun came out as I went in, entry point where they had been mooring the weedcutter.
 Actually put my head under a few times.
 A lovely spot.

 Swim spot 3 Day 4 Icklingham, 13.2 degrees, lovely little pool that you can park next to, mentioned in Waterlog.
 Wearing my mum’s favourite costume.

 Swim spot 4 Day 4 Barnham Cross Common, just had a look, not even a paddle, as chilled from previous 3 swims (12.2 degrees).
 Lovely little pool, heath a bit bleak.
 The car park is to be remodelled, with barriers, so I guess I won’t be able to park here in future.

 Swim spot 5 Day 4, I had a look at another spot near Thetford lido, recommended by someone who swims there.
 I was almost tempted when the sun came out, as there was enough water.
 But not tempted enough today!
 Kingfisher came by.
 Part of the wonderful BTO reserve.
-Looking at the lido again, as I did at the start of Day 2 of this 4-day trip around the swim spots of the Brecks, and imagining it thronged with happy swimmers!
+Looking at the lido again, as I did at the start of Day 2 of this 4-day trip around the swim spots of the Brecks, and imagining it thronged with happy swimmers in its heyday!